 IntelliZoom helps companies to connect with members of the public to test their websites.
 This allows them to see what works well (and not so well) when used in the real world.
 For sharing their thoughts, IntelliZoom users are given cash

 IntelliZoom is owned by UserZoom an American company based in California.
 They also have offices in Denver, London, Manchester and two in Spain.
 IntelliZoom was previously known as WhatUsersDo, until it was acquired by UserZoom.

 On average, you earn $2 for each 10-minute survey.
-That works out at $12 per hour (or around £9.50 in proper money).
+That works out at $12 per hour (or around £9.50).
 However, I find that most surveys take under 10 minutes to complete, with some closer to 5.

 The $8 surveys last for a maximum of 15 minutes, so that’s a slightly more impressive $32 per hour.